datacarpentry/python-ecology-lesson/_extras/guide.md

 ## 04-merging-data

 * In the data folder, there are two survey data files: survey2001.csv and survey2002.csv.
 Read the data into Python and combine the files to make one new data frame.
 Create a plot of average site weight by year grouped by sex.
-Export your results as a CSV and make sure it reads back into python properly.
+Export your results as a CSV and make sure it reads back into Python properly.

 ~~~
 # read the files: